Lou Reed: 1958–1964: Early recordings and education

-Reed's first recording was as a member of a doo-wop three-piece group called the Jades, with Reed providing guitar accompaniment and backing vocals.
-After participating at a talent show at Freeport Junior High School in early 1958, and receiving an enthusiastic response from the audience, the group was given the chance to record an original single "So Blue" with the B-side "Leave Her for Me" later that year.
-While the single did not reach any music hit parade, notable saxophonist King Curtis was brought in as a session musician by the producer Bob Shad to play on both songs, and the single was played by a substitute DJ during the Murray the K radio show, which gave Reed his first-ever airplay.
+Reed's first recording was as a member of a doo-wop trio called the Jades, with Reed providing guitar accompaniment and backing vocals.
+After participating in a talent show at Freeport Junior High School in early 1958 and receiving an enthusiastic response from the audience, the group was given the chance to record an original single, "So Blue" / "Leave Her for Me", later that year.
+While the single did not chart, notable saxophonist King Curtis was brought in as a session musician by the producer Bob Shad to play on both songs, and the single was played by a substitute DJ during the Murray the K radio show, which gave Reed his first-ever airplay.
 Reed's love for playing music and his desire to play gigs brought him into confrontation with his anxious and unaccommodating parents.

 His sister recalled that during his first year in college, at New York University, he was brought home one day, having had a mental breakdown, after which he remained "depressed, anxious, and socially unresponsive" for a time, and that his parents were having difficulty coping.
 Visiting a psychologist, Reed's parents were made to feel guilty as inadequate parents, and they consented to giving him electroconvulsive therapy (ECT).
 Reed appeared to blame his father for the treatment to which he had been subjected.
 He wrote about the experience in his song "Kill Your Sons" from the album Sally Can't Dance (1974).
-Reed later recalled the experience as having been traumatic and leading to memory loss.
-He believed that he was treated to dispel his homosexual feelings.
-After Reed's death, his sister denied the ECT treatments were intended to suppress his "homosexual urges", asserting that their parents were not homophobic but had been told by his doctors that ECT was necessary to treat Reed's mental and behavioral issues.
+Reed recalled the experience as having been traumatic and leading to memory loss.
+He believed that he was treated in this fashion to dispel his homosexual feelings; after Reed's death, his sister denied this, asserting that their parents were not homophobic but had been told by his doctors that ECT was necessary to treat his mental and behavioral issues.